debaditya99/PeeDoFile/README.md

 ## 📝 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## 🌟 Acknowledgments

-- Inspired by Japanese minimalism
+- Inspired by Japanese minimalism and efficiency
 - Built with PyQt5 and PyMuPDF
 - PDF handling powered by MuPDF